rchavarria/blog-post-incubator/unpublished-book-notes/passionate-programmer.markdown

 ## Tip 49:   That Fat Man in the Mirror

 If you’re constantly exposed to something, it’s hard to see it changing unless change happens rapidly.
 You’ll notice the same phenomenon with your career.
 Actually, you won’t notice it.
 That’s the problem.
 You might look at yourself in the metaphorical mirror each day and not see an ounce of change.
 Then, suddenly, one day your job (or your industry) doesn’t fit you anymore.

 An easy way to measure your progress is to use a trusted third party.
 A mentor or a close colleague doesn’t live in your head with you and can help give you a more objective look at where you stand.
 The most important thing to ferret out as you go through a process like this (either alone or with help) is where your blind spots are.

 **Act on It!**

-Do a 360 review:

-Make a list of trusted people who you feel comfortable asking for feedback.
+Do a 360 review: Make a list of trusted people who you feel comfortable asking for feedback.
 Make another list of about ten characteristics you believe are important measurements of you as a professional.
 Convert this list to a questionnaire.

-What you need is honest feedback—not
+What you need is honest feedback.
 Share the outcome of your questionnaire with your reviewers—not the answers but the resultant changes you plan to make.

-Start keeping a journal.

-Write about what you’re working

 ## Tip 50:   The South Indian Monkey Trap

-como los monos valoran la comida asra el punto de morir por un puñao
+Fábula sobre cómo los monos valoran la comida asta el punto de morir por un puñao.

 Value rigidity is what happens when you believe in the value of something so strongly that you can no longer objectively question it.
 But not all rigidly held values are good ones.
 Also, many times something that is good in one set of circumstances is not good in another.

-it’s easy to get hung up on technology choices.

-We love the technology so much and place such a high value on defending it
+It’s easy to get hung up on technology choices.
+We love the technology so much and place such a high value on defending it.

 **Act on It!**

-Find your monkey traps—What are your rigid assumptions?

-Make a table with two columns, “Career” and “Technology.”
+Find your monkey traps: What are your rigid assumptions?
+Make a table with two columns, “Career” and “Technology.”.
 Under each heading list the values that you hold unfalteringly true.

-go one at a time through the list and mentally reverse each statement.
+Go one at a time through the list and mentally reverse each statement.

-Know your enemy—Pick the technology you hate most, and do a project in
+Know your enemy: Pick the technology you hate most, and do a project in it.

 ## Tip 51:   Avoid Waterfall Career Planning

 Early in my own conversion to agile methodologies (specifically Extreme Programming), I started to see everything through the lens of agile development.
 I had designed my career up front like a software waterfall project.
 What I was doing to myself was the same thing heavy processes did to their customers.
 I was doing an excellent job at delivering a career to myself that I didn’t want.
 It was unintuitive to me at first, but the solution to such a problem is to simply change your career.
 The important thing to realize is that change is not only possible in your career but necessary.

 Set big goals, but make constant corrections along the way.
 Learn from the experience, and change the goals as you go.

 ## Tip 52:   Better Than Yesterday

 Most important challenges in life manifest themselves as large, insurmountable amorphous blobs of potential failure.
 Because of this complexity, we easily become demotivated by the bigger issues and turn our attention instead to things that are easier to measure and easier to quickly fix.

-es como cuando haces diea. por muy esrricto que seas. no vas a ver resultados inmediatamente

-But even when I’m getting with the program in a serious way, it’s hard to see the results.
+But even when I’m getting with the program in a serious way, it’s hard to see the results (es como cuando haces diea. por muy esrricto que seas. no vas a ver resultados inmediatamente).

 The secret is to focus on making whatever it is you’re trying to improve better today than it was yesterday.
 You might not be able to see a noticeable difference in the whole with each incremental change, though.

-for most of the big, difficult goals you’re striving for, it’s important to think not about getting closer each day to the goal as it is to think about doing better in your efforts toward that goal than yesterday.
+For most of the big, difficult goals you’re striving for, it’s important to think not about getting closer each day to the goal as it is to think about doing better in your efforts toward that goal than yesterday.

 So, make your improvements small and incremental but daily.
 Small improvements also decrease the cost of failure.

 **Act on It!**

-Make a list of the difficult or complex improvements you’d like to make;

-for each item in the list, think about what you could do today to make yourself or that item better than yesterday.
+Make a list of the difficult or complex improvements you’d like to make.
+For each item in the list, think about what you could do today to make yourself or that item better than yesterday.

 ## Tip 53:   Go Independent

-in a big company a smart person could get by with hardly getting anything done.
+In a big company a smart person could get by with hardly getting anything done.
 If you can hide behind the shield of mediocrity that most corporate divisions wield, there’s not much incentive to excel.
 But if you’re striving to be remarkable (which you are!), a big company is a hard place to find the right groove

 Go independent!
 Going independent is hard.
 It puts all your skills as a professional to the test.
 You might not be ready for it yet.
 Consider it a personal development project, and put yourself in the market in your spare time.

-Work on it at night or on the weekends
+Work on it at night or on the weekends.

-Curiosity Is a Strength

-believe curiosity can be a strength.
+Curiosity Is a Strength: I believe curiosity can be a strength.
 Whenever I get comfortable, I know it’s time to try something new.

-decide what you do for a living is a great privilege which very few people enjoy.
+Decide what you do for a living is a great privilege which very few people enjoy.

 Software development is both challenging and rewarding.
 It’s creative like an art-form, but (unlike art) it provides concrete, measurable value.